 What is Procure to Pay (P2P) in NetSuite?

-The Procure-to-Pay (P2P) cycle in NetSuite encompasses the entire process, from identifying a need for goods or services to processing vendor payments.
-NetSuite’s P2P module automates manual tasks, offers real-time visibility, integrates inventory management, and links purchase orders with financial data.
-This automation reduces errors, speeds up the process, and ensures timely payments, contributing to more accurate financial reporting.
+NetSuite’s P2P module automates tasks that businesses usually do manually.
+It provides real-time visibility and connects inventory management.
+It also links purchase orders with financial data.
+This automation reduces errors, speeds up the process, and ensures timely payments, contributing to more accurate financial reporti

 Key Features of NetSuite’s P2P Module